 Prescribed burns are conducted under controlled environmental conditions in a safe and professional manner, to manage the health of the grassland landscape.

-Graham Potholes: home to many
+Graham Potholes: Home to many

-Due to its diversity, the property is home to many animals, including moose, coyote, white-tailed deer, mule deer, American beaver and raccoon.
+The property is home to many animals, including moose, coyote, white-tailed deer, mule deer, American beaver and raccoon.

 A portion of the property is used as a working landscape, with grazing used as a land management tool.
 Grazing can be used to create suitable habitat for grassland birds.
 Birds that live in the Graham Potholes include bobolink, blue-winged teal, mallard, American wigeon, northern pintail, green-winged teal, northern shoveler, Canada goose, sandhill crane and red-winged blackbird.

 The securement of Graham Potholes was made possible in part by the Government of Canada's Natural Areas Conservation Program (NACP).
 The program is a unique public-private partnership to accelerate the pace of land conservation across southern Canada.
 NCC manages the NACP.
 Federal funds are matched by contributions raised by NCC and its partners.
 Habitat conservation under the NACP enhances natural corridors and other protected areas.

 Bioblitz records more than 400 species observations